 Dinners provide the most flexibility.
-We can choose to relax on board, cook and watch the sunset, or go ashore and sample the local culture and cuisine.
-When we make provisioning plans, one dinner meal on board needs to be included in case we find a secluded anchorage and decide not to move, but enjoy the peace and serenity.
+We can choose to relax on board, cook and watch the sunset, or we can go ashore to sample the local culture and cuisine.
+Itinerary includes 1-2 days with little or no shore facilities, so we will plan for dining at a secluded anchorage.